Keivan-sf/Bushuray-tui/README.md

 - `no-background`: Whether or not tui should have a background.
 Use this if you want your own terminal background or you have a transparent terminal

 ### Tun mode
-To use tun mode, simply connect to a client then press `v`.
+To use tun mode, connect to a profile then press `v`.
 Tun mode is experimental at this time but should work.
 If it doesn't, please create an issue.
 Running as root raises security concerns for the current version, see [this issue](https://github.com/Keivan-sf/Bushuray-core/issues/10).
 - If you are experiencing DNS issues, try setting 8.8.8.8 as your primary DNS.
 This issue is being tracked [here](https://github.com/Keivan-sf/Bushuray-core/issues/11)

 Thanks to [@navidmafi](https://github.com/navidmafi) for his help with tun mode issues